chulminy/CIVE497-CIVE700/README.md

 |Class 24|**Presentation**|&nbsp;|&nbsp;|&nbsp;|

 ## Communication
 **All communication will be made through [this course website](https://github.com/chulminy/CIVE497-CIVE700)**, especially for this web page.
-The instructor will make a note in the "Announcement" section after updating this web page.
-Students can configure email notification for [this course website](https://github.com/chulminy/CIVE497-CIVE700) or use a version control system for tracking its changes.
+The instructor will make a note in the ["Announcement"](#announcement) section after updating the web page.
+Students can configure email notification for by ["watch"](https://help.github.com/articles/watching-and-unwatching-repositories/) this course website or use a version control system for tracking its changes.
 Thus, **students are responsible for checking the website regularly** for any relevant course information or announcements.

 In this course, both the instructor and the students are encouraged to engage in online discussions to create and facilitate a collaborative learning experience.
 Students are invited to ask questions and answer them, and share their knowledge and resources. **Please direct your communication to an *Issues* board (tab) on this website.** However, if there is a good reason not to use the discussion forum (e.g. personal matters, a question that might reveal your solution of your report, etc.), please directly contact the instructor via email (cmyeum@uwaterloo.ca) or use the office hours.

 [**Discussion forum instruction**](#discussion-forum-instruction)

 ## Grading
 The final grade will be based on the total marks earned during the semester.
 Each task will be graded on the basis of 100 points and will contribute the final grade with different weights.
-The evaluation guideline for the project can be seen [here](#guideline-for-the-project).
+The evaluation guideline for the project can be seen [**here**](#guideline-for-the-project).
 Note that undergraduate and graduate students are marked using different evaluation metrics.

 **Undergraduate student**: Task (80%) and Project (20%)
 **Graduate student**: Task (70%) and Project (30%)